Dr. med. Dirk Manski

 Penile venous ligation:

 Penile venous ligation is an option for isolated venous insufficiency in young patients and proven arterial sufficiency.
 The diagnostic workup should include intracavernosal injection with duplex ultrasonography and dynamic infusion cavernosometry and cavernosography (DICC).
 Isolated corporal veno-occlusive dysfunction may be seen in dorsal penile veins or crural veins, which can be accessed through various approaches.
-However, moderate to disappointing results are published in the long-term, very careful individual patient selection and education is advised (Sohn et al., 2013).
+However, moderate to disappointing results are published in the long term, very careful individual patient selection and education is advised (Sohn et al., 2013).

 Penile Arterial Revascularization:

-Although arterial insufficiency is a frequent cause of ED, interventional procedures or vascular surgery did not prove successful in therapy, this is especially true for older patients with peripheral arterial disease, long smoking history and diabetes mellitus.
-Successful concepts for revascularization exist in young men (without PAD) e.g., after pelvic trauma (Babaei et al., 2009).
+Although arterial insufficiency is a frequent cause of ED, interventional procedures or vascular surgery did not prove successful in therapy; this is especially true for older patients with peripheral arterial disease, long smoking history, and diabetes mellitus.
+Successful concepts for revascularization exist in young men (without PAD), e.g., after pelvic trauma (Babaei et al., 2009).
 Angiography is necessary for treatment planning (see above).
 Venous insufficiency should be excluded before revascularization.
 Proximal stenoses of the internal iliac artery can be treated by PTA (percutaneous transluminal angioplasty).
 Different surgical procedures exist for distal arterial stenoses; all use the inferior epigastric artery as the donor artery.
 Common complications include thrombosis of the anastomosis, glans hyperemia, and inconsistent long-term outcomes (30--80% success).
 Because of the infrequent indication and sometimes poor long-term results, the operations listed below are performed only occasionally:

 Penile Implants

-Malleable (semiregide) penile prosthesis:
+Malleable (semirigid) penile prosthesis:

 Hydraulic penile implants:

-The basic structure of the inflatable penile prosthesis is similar to an artificial urinary sphincter and consists of a three-piece construction: paired penile cylinders as implant for the corpus cavernosum, fluid reservoir and a scrotal pump (inflatable penile prothesis AMS 700).
+The basic structure of the inflatable penile prosthesis is similar to an artificial urinary sphincter and consists of a three-piece construction: paired penile cylinders as implant for the corpus cavernosum, fluid reservoir and a scrotal pump (inflatable penile prosthesis AMS 700).
 The advantage of inflatable prosthesis is the better functionality, disadvantages are the costs and the risk of mechanical failure.

 Sexual therapy: